menyawino/bioactivity_prediction_phosphodiesterase/README.md

 - Integrates molecular descriptor calculations using PaDEL-Descriptor
 - Generates insightful predictions to aid in the discovery of novel drugs for pulmonary hypertension

+## Biological and Computational Rationale
+### Why Target PDE5A?
+PDE5A is a clinically validated target for PH.
+Understanding how structural features of chemical compounds influence their ability to inhibit PDE5A can guide the development of next-generation drugs with improved potency and safety profiles.

+### Why Use Machine Learning?
+Traditional high-throughput screening methods for identifying bioactive compounds are expensive and time-intensive.
+Machine learning can analyze large datasets of chemical structures and activities, uncovering patterns that predict bioactivity.
+This approach not only accelerates the screening process but also reduces the reliance on costly lab experiments.

+### Why PaDEL-Descriptor?
+Molecular descriptors, such as lipophilicity and molecular weight, capture critical properties of chemical structures that correlate with biological activity.
+PaDEL-Descriptor is a robust tool that computes these features efficiently, making it a natural choice for input into machine learning models.

+## Scientific Workflow: From Data to Prediction
+The project comprises several key steps, each contributing to the overarching goal of discovering new PDE5A inhibitors:

+### Data Preparation:

+Chemical structure datasets are curated and formatted.
+Known PDE5A inhibitors and inactive compounds are included for model training and validation.
+###Feature Engineering:

+Molecular descriptors are computed using PaDEL-Descriptor, yielding a numerical representation of each compound's chemical structure.

+### Model Training and Validation:

+Advanced machine learning algorithms, such as random forests and gradient boosting, are trained to predict bioactivity based on molecular descriptors.
+Performance metrics, including accuracy, precision, and recall, ensure the reliability of the models.

+### Predictive Analysis:

+The trained model is deployed to evaluate new compounds, highlighting promising candidates for further experimental validation.
 ## Getting Started

 To get started with the Bioactivity Prediction System, please follow these steps: